A three years full-time course

 |Specific subjects required|

-GCSE grade C (or alternative) in English language
+GCSE Grade C (or acceptable alternative) in English language

 |IELTS Score||6 with no element below 5.5|